Protection of service

 - local understanding of delayed discharge and links with IJBs

-Where there is limited capacity, Health Boards should consider local, regional and national collaboration to support patient throughput.
-This may mean treatment out with local Board areas to meet demand.
+Where there is limited capacity, health boards should consider local, regional and national collaboration to support patients.
+This may mean treatment out with local board areas to meet demand.
 When boards are providing or requesting mutual aid this should be considered in line with current tier system.

-We would expect Boards to use this data and principles to make active decisions regarding stepping up or down elective activity, and that operational teams escalate appropriately to Scottish Government when they deem it necessary to do so.
+Health boards are expected to use this data and principles to make active decisions regarding stepping up or down planned care activity, and that operational teams escalate appropriately to us when they deem it necessary to do so.

 Waiting Times Team: WTIP@gov.scot